pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/class-19/README.md

 Within a socket.io server, by default, every socket that connects is in the same 'pool' of sockets.
 Everyone potentially hears every event.

-While that may work well at a concert, appications typically seek to segment their users.
+While that may work well at a concert, applications typically seek to segment their users.
 As an example, in an event driven application, there can be made a case for a 'save' event being valid for both files and for database records.

 But not every client needs to know about both.
 Loggers may only care about file changes, and a cache server may only care about databases.